solarwinds/solarwinds-apm-ruby/README.md

 report_kvs = {}
 report_kvs[:mykey] = @client.id

-AppOpticsAPM::API.trace(layer_name, report_kvs) do
+AppOpticsAPM::API.trace(span_name, report_kvs) do
   # the block of code to be traced
 end
 ```

 `AppOpticsAPM::API.trace` is used within the context of a request.
 It will follow the upstream state of the request
-being traced.  i.e. the block of code will only be traced when the parent request is being traced.
+being traced, i.e. the block of code will only be traced when the parent request is being traced.

 This tracing state of a request can also be queried by using `AppOpticsAPM.tracing?`.

-If you need to instrument code outside the context of a request (such as a cron job, background job or an arbitrary
-ruby script), use `AppOpticsAPM::API.start_trace` instead which will initiate new traces based on configuration and probability (based on the sample rate).

-Find more details in the [RubyDoc page](http://rdoc.info/gems/appoptics/AppOpticsAPM/API/Tracing) or in
-[this example](https://gist.github.com/pglombardo/8550713) on how to use the Tracing API in an independent Ruby script.

-## Tracing Methods
+Inside of the `AppOpticsAPM::API.trace` block, spans will be automatically created for
+supported gems (Redis, Mongo, ActiveRecord etc.).

+### `profile_method`

 With AppOptics, you can profile any method in your application or even in the Ruby language using
 `AppOpticsAPM::API.profile_method`.